About this project

 Of course there may be things I'm overlooking.
 The reward timeline doesn't include any slack for unexpected issues that might crop up.
 If any do arise I will do everything possible to resolve them and get rewards shipped out, while always keeping backers updated.

-For the Noodle Pi/Unsnoopable w/Electronics kits, there is a small risk that some of the electronic components may not be available when it's time to ship the reward.
+For the "w/Electronics" kits and pre-assembled Noodle Pis, there's a small risk that some of the electronic components may not be available when it's time to ship the reward.
 In that case the reward will be shipped when the components are available.Learn about accountability on Kickstarter

 Support this project